 Liberia has the world’s lowest literacy rate.
 Many poor families don’t have the means of sending their children to school.
-The public education system is poorly funded and in many cases dysfunctional, while most private schools charge high tuition that majority of Liberians cannot afford.
-Many young children are thus unable to complete elementary school.
-Around 50 pupils are in crowded classroom, some students stand in classroom due to lack of chairs.
+The public education system is poorly funded and, in many cases, dysfunctional, while most private schools charge high tuition fees that the majority of Liberians cannot afford.
+Many young people are thus unable to complete elementary school.
+Around 50 pupils are in a crowded classroom and, some students have to stand because of a lack of chairs.

-Your monthly support to our educational program will help ensure orphans, poor and low income children and families in Liberia and across the globe receive free quality education they need to thrive, and maximize their potentials.
-This means we will construct modern schools with updated technology, and provide transportation to less fortunate children who parents cannot afford paying transportation to get them to school.
+Your monthly support to our educational program will help ensure orphans and underprivileged children across the receive the quality education they need to thrive and maximize their potentials.
+This means we will construct schools in remote villages with updated technology and provide transportation to children who parents cannot afford paying transportation to get them to school.
 Students will also have access to healthy food, medical care, and 24/7 loving care they need to grow up happy and healthy.
-This is truly life changing, and sadly, is not the norm in Liberia’s Education Systems.